pheymann/specdris/README.md

 You can find more information about `SpecIO` [here](#specio).

 ## Install
+This testing framework is written with `Idris 1.0`.

 Clone the repo from github with `git clone https://github.com/pheymann/specdris.git` and run:

 ```